encord-team/E-MM1/DOWNLOAD.md

 ```
 ## Captions

-All captions are available in the 'caption' colun in infos/text.csv
+All captions are available in the 'caption' column in infos/text.csv